Azure/azure-sdk/docs/android/design.md

 Requests to the service fall into two basic groups: methods that make a single logical request, and methods that make a deterministic sequence of requests.
 An example of a *single logical request* is a request that may be retried inside the operation.
 An example of a *deterministic sequence of requests* is a paged operation.

 The *logical entity* is a protocol neutral representation of a response.
 The logical entity may combine data from headers, body, and the status line.
 For example, you may expose an `ETag` header as a property on the logical entity. `Response<T>` is the ‘complete response’.
-It contains HTTP headers, status code, and the T object (a deserialized object created from the response body).
-The T object would be the ‘logical entity’.
+It contains HTTP headers, status code, and the `T` object (a deserialized object created from the response body).
+The `T` object would be the ‘logical entity’.

-{% include requirement/MUST id="android-response-return-logical-entity" %} return the logical entity (i.e. the `T`) for all synchronous service methods.
+{% include requirement/MUST id="android-response-logical-entity" %} return the logical entity (i.e. the `T`) for all **synchronous** service methods.

-{% include requirement/MUST id="android-response-return-logical-entity-async-rx" %} return the logical entity (i.e. the `T`) wrapped inside an [android-retrofuture's](https://github.com/retrostreams/android-retrofuture) `CompletableFuture` for all non-streaming asynchronous service methods that make network requests.
+{% include requirement/MUST id="android-response-return-logical-entity-async" %} return the logical entity (i.e. the `T`) wrapped inside an [android-retrofuture's][RetroFuture] `CompletableFuture` for all non-streaming asynchronous service methods that make network requests.
 Do not use the JDK's `java.util.concurrent.CompletableFuture`, as this type is not available on all Android devices.

-{% include requirement/MUST id="android-response-return-logical-entity-async-rx" %} return the logical entity (i.e. the `T`) wrapped inside a `Single` or `Observable` for all RxJava-based asynchronous service methods that make network requests.

-Return Response<T> on the maximal overload for a service method with WithResponse appended to the name.
+Return `Response<T>` on the maximal overload for a service method with `WithResponse` appended to the name.
 For example:

 ```java
 Foo foo = client.getFoo(a);